uk-gov-mirror/companieshouse.psc-discrepancies.web.ch.gov.uk/README.md

 ### 3. Session handling

 We use the department-wide [Session Handler](https://github.com/companieshouse/node-session-handler) for managing session data.
-In order to make it's integration into the app more transparent and linear, there's a wrapper around it and can be found at `server/lib/Session.js`
+When integrating it into the application a service was created to save the session data and to get the data stored in the ExtraData.
+This can be found in cache_service.js

 Presently, this service is not yet behind sign in but eventually will be .
 When this happens, the session wrapper implementation might need a few tweaks to account for this change.